The Real Benefits of Long-Term Investments: Why Patience Pays Off

 Financially speaking, risk is the loss of purchasing power.
 Sometimes purchasing power is lost in dramatic fashion like when a business fails.
 Other times, the erosion of purchasing power is so gradual that the loss of purchasing power is imperceptible, such as in the case of inflation.

 Every asset class is susceptible to its unique set of risks.
-Bonds are victims to interest rates, default, and inflation risks.
+Bonds are victims of interest rates, defaults, and inflation risks.
 Real estate has liquidity and market risks.
 Equities and commodities likewise have market risks to deal with.
 Fixed annuities and bank deposits are subject to inflation risks.
 All of these risks can erode purchasing power.

 I have done research on the frequency of shark attacks, and surprisingly discovered that of the more than seven billion people that populate the planet, on average, only ten people per year die from shark attacks.
 Ten.
 That means I have only a one in 728 million chance of dying from a shark attack.
 I would say my chances are pretty good that I won’t be dying of a shark attack any time soon.
 On the other hand, 66,000 people die from skin cancer each year.
 That means I have a one in 110,000 chance of dying from skin cancer.
 I am 6,600 times more likely to die from skin cancer than a shark attack!